canonical/temporal-worker-k8s-operator/README.md

 This operator provides a Temporal Worker, and consists of Python scripts which connect to a deployed Temporal server.

+### Temporal endpoint resolution

+The `temporal-host-info` relation is the preferred source of the Temporal server address.
+If relation data is unavailable, the deprecated `host` config option is used as a temporary fallback for upgrade compatibility.

+`host` is deprecated and will be removed in a future release.
+Prefer integrating the `temporal-host-info` relation instead of relying on config fallback.

 ## Usage

 ### Deploying